 You probably missed “Ditch New Year’s Resolution Day.”
 It was January 17th.
 I have no idea who made it up, but I’m confident it is obscure enough that you didn’t give or receive a greeting card, flowers, chocolate, or lingerie in celebration of it.
 Had it not been for a news item that appeared that day, I wouldn’t know it existed.

 But ditching New Year’s resolutions is a fitting concept since many of them are forgotten.
 My article in this publication last month referenced studies on common resolutions and keeping up with them.
-If you want that background, you can find it here.
 As I stated in that article, resolutions that deal with finances are commonly made, and like most resolutions, are also commonly broken.

 Valentine’s Day as a Motivator to Consider Your Personal Finances

-But what better way is there to show your love and commitment to your significant other, or your family members, than to get your financial affairs in order.
-Even if you are single and not connected strongly with family, consider taking care of your personal finances and financial planning as a show of love of yourself.
+But what better way is there to show your love and commitment to your significant other or your family members than to get your financial affairs in order.
+Even if you are single and not connected strongly with family, consider taking care of your personal finances and financial planning as a show of love for yourself.

 There are several common events I have heard over the years that motivate people to seek a financial advisor.
 Typically, they involve change, or anticipated change, and can include:

 - New job

 - Care for aging parents (or becoming an aging parent)

 - Passing on wealth

 - Planning for retirement